EXCLUSIVE-Sinopharm-led consortium plans $3.3 bln take-private of HK-listed China TCM -sources

 Sinopharm, China TCM's parent and major shareholder, is teaming up with the next two biggest stockholders, Ping An Insurance Group Co of China 601318.SS, 2318.HK and executive director Wang Xiaochun, said the people, with the three holding a combined 49.4% stake.

 It plans to offer at least HK$5.10 ($0.66) per share for China TCM, the people said, a premium of about 33% to the average share price over the past month of HK$3.83.
-China TCM shares were trading up nearly 8% at HK$4.35 on Wednesday afternoon.
+China TCM shares were up nearly 8% at HK$4.35 on Wednesday afternoon, their highest since July 9, 2020, prior to trading in the shares being halted.

 The move comes as Hong Kong-listed China TCM has lagged a surge in valuations for many mainland-listed Chinese traditional medicine firms during the COVID-19 pandemic, driven by a belief that some formulations can prevent the disease.